 The Court recalls in this respect that where a person is injured while being in police custody, even though that person is entirely under the control of police officers, strong presumptions of fact will arise in respect of any injury that occurs during that period (see the judgment of Salman v.
-Turquie [GC], n° 21986/93, § 100, CEDH 2000-VII).
-It is incumbent on the State to give a plausible explanation of how those injuries were caused and to provide evidence which establishes facts casting doubt on the allegations of the victim, notably if those facts are supported by medical reports (see, among others, the judgments of Selmouni cited above, § 87, and Altay v.
-Turkey, n° 22279/93, § 50, 22 May 2001)."
+Turkey [GC], no. 21986/93, §100, ECHR 2000-VII).
+It is incumbent on the state to give a plausible explanation of how those injuries were caused and to provide evidence which establishes facts casting doubt on the allegations of the victim, notably if those facts are supported by medical reports (see, among others, the judgments of Selmouni cited above, §87, and Altay v.
+Turkey, no. 22279/93, §50, 22 May 2001).12

-With regard to police custody, the Committee for the Prevention of Torture (CPT) has stated in its 2nd General Report:
+With regard to police custody, the CPT stated in its 2nd General Report:

-"36.
-The CPT attaches particular importance to three rights for persons detained by the police: the right of the person concerned to have the fact of his detention notified to a third party of his choice (family member, friend, consulate), the right of access to a lawyer, and the right to request a medical examination by a doctor of his choice (in addition to any medical examination carried out by a doctor called by the police authorities).
-They are, in the CPT's opinion, three fundamental safeguards against the ill-treatment of detained persons which should apply as from the very outset of deprivation of liberty, regardless of how it may be described under the legal system concerned (apprehension, arrest, etc).

-37. Persons taken into police custody should be expressly informed without delay of all their rights, including those referred to in paragraph 36.
+- 36. The CPT attaches particular importance to three rights for persons detained by the police: the right of the person concerned to have the fact of his detention notified to a third party of his choice (family member, friend, consulate), the right of access to a lawyer, and the right to request a medical examination by a doctor of his choice (in addition to any medical examination carried out by a doctor called by the police authorities).
+They are, in the CPT's opinion, three fundamental safeguards against the ill-treatment of detained persons which should apply as from the very outset of deprivation of liberty, regardless of how it may be described under the legal system concerned (apprehension, arrest, etc.). - 37.
+Persons taken into police custody should be expressly informed without delay of all their rights, including those referred to in paragraph 36.
 Further, any possibilities offered to the authorities to delay the exercise of one or other of the latter rights in order to protect the interests of justice should be clearly defined and their application strictly limited in time.
-As regards more particularly the rights of access to a lawyer and to request a medical examination by a doctor other than one called by the police, systems whereby, exceptionally, lawyers and doctors can be chosen from pre-established lists drawn up in agreement with the relevant professional organisations should remove any need to delay the exercise of these rights.
+As regards more particularly the rights of access to a lawyer and to request a medical examination by a doctor other than one called by the police, systems whereby, exceptionally, lawyers and doctors can be chosen from pre-established lists drawn up in agreement with the relevant professional organisations should remove any need to delay the exercise of these rights. - 38.
+Access to a lawyer for persons in police custody should include the right to contact and to be visited by the lawyer (in both cases under conditions guaranteeing the confidentiality of their discussions) as well as, in principle, the right for the person concerned to have the lawyer present during interrogation.

-&lt;sup>13 Algür v.
-Turkey (No. 32574/96), judgment of 22 October 2002, paragraph 44 (only available in French; unofficial translation provided by the Secretariat).
+^{12.} Algür v.
+Turkey (no. 32574/96), judgment of 22 October 2002, para.
+44 (only available in French; unofficial translation provided by the Secretariat).

-38. Access to a lawyer for persons in police custody should include the right to contact and to be visited by the lawyer (in both cases under conditions guaranteeing the confidentiality of their discussions) as well as, in principle, the right for the person concerned to have the lawyer present during interrogation.
 As regards the medical examination of persons in police custody, all such examinations should be conducted out of the hearing, and preferably out of the sight, of police officers.
-Further, the results of every examination as well as relevant statements by the detainee and the doctor's conclusions should be formally recorded by the doctor and made available to the detainee and his lawyer."
+Further, the results of every examination as well as relevant statements by the detainee and the doctor's conclusions should be formally recorded by the doctor and made available to the detainee and his lawyer.13

-In this regard, it should be recalled that the Committee of Ministers, in its reply to Recommendation 1257 (1995) of the Parliamentary Assembly of the Council of Europe, already invited the authorities of member states to comply with the Guidelines of the CPT presented above (paras.
+In this regard, it should be recalled that the Committee of Ministers, in its reply to Recommendation 1257 (1995) of the Parliamentary Assembly of the Council of Europe, already invited the authorities of member states to comply with the guidelines of the CPT presented above (paras.
 36-38).

-In its 12th report, the CPT underlines once again the importance of these fundamental guarantees and further clarifies how they can be applied in practice:
+In its 12th report the CPT underlines once again the importance of these fundamental guarantees and further clarifies how they can be applied in practice: